yangshun/tech-interview-handbook/non-technical/behavioral.md

 - Tell me a situation where you would have done something differently from what you actually did.
 - What is the most exceedingly bad misstep you at any point made?
 - Describe what Human Resource means to you.
-- How would you improve Amazon’s website?
+- How would you improve Amazon's website?

 ## Dropbox